-- 1. To elect two nominees for director to the Board of Directors, to hold office until the 2023 Annual Meeting of Stockholders. - 2.
-To approve, on advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 3.
-To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock to 200,000,000 shares. - 4.
-To consider, if properly presented during the Annual Meeting, a stockholder proposal requesting that the Company issue a sustainability report describing its environmental, social and governance (ESG) performance. - 5.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020. - 6.
+- 1. To elect our two nominees for director to the Board of Directors named in the accompanying Proxy Statement, to hold office until the 2025 Annual Meeting of Stockholders. - 2.
+To approve, on advisory basis, the compensation of our named executive officers, as disclosed in this proxy statement. - 3.
+To ratify the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022. - 4.
 To conduct any other business properly brought before the meeting.